paulieguk/LDW-Template/Content/Instructions-003.md

 | KEY | VALUE |
 |-----|-------|
 |+++api_key+++|+++@lab.Variable(api_key)+++|

+An optional description could be added if required.

 - []Press the **Send** button
 After a second or two a response should be returned listing what is available via the API Consumer in terms of Lab Series, Lab Profiles and Datacenters.